-On this page we will look at the newly developing Depo Provera brain tumor lawsuits.
+This page look at the newly developing Depo Provera brain tumor lawsuits.
 Depo Provera is a female contraceptive injection that is commonly known as the birth control shot.
-Millions of women in the U.S. have used Depo Provera at some point in their life.
-New evidence has shown that Depo Provera can cause a specific type of brain tumors called meningiomas.
+Millions of women in the U.S. have used Depo Provera at some point in their lives.
+New evidence has shown that Depo Provera can cause a specific type of brain tumor called meningiomas.

 This has sparked a growing wave of Depo Provera brain tumor lawsuits.
-Based on the size of the potential plaintiff field and the strength of the causation evidence, this is expected to be a major new mass tort.
-We will look at the allegations in the Depo Provera brain tumor lawsuits and what the potential settlement value of these cases might be.
+Based on the size of the potential plaintiff field and the strength of the causation evidence, this is expected to be a significant new mass tort.
+We will examine the allegations in the Depo-Provera brain tumor lawsuits and discuss the potential settlement value of these cases.

 About Depo Provera – The “Birth Control Shot”